chingachleung/Alexa_Skill_DMV_Metro/README.md

 # Invocations

 You will need to pick a unique invocation name for you skill.
-My skill is called dmv metro.
-So when a user says something like " hey alexa, open DMV metro", Alexa will invoke my skill.
-So if you are planning to pubish your skill, make sure to pick a unique name!
+Our skill is called dmv metro.
+So when a user says something like " hey alexa, open DMV metro", Alexa will invoke the skill.
+So if you are planning to publish your skill, make sure to pick a unique name!

 ![Screenshot 2021-11-14 at 9 34 27 PM](https://user-images.githubusercontent.com/36772713/141713309-664c9413-0fa4-4084-a84a-ff5fd57b0822.png)